LesFerch/WinSetView/Manual.md

 **Modal.hta** provides modal dialogs that are displayed by WinSetView, such as the column re-order dialog.

+**seguiemj.eot** Contains a few character glyphs for some of the button labels.

 **Themes.ini** contains the WinSetView light and dark themes.
 This file can be edited to change the existing themes or add new themes.

 **WinSetView.ico** provides the icon for WinSetView.hta.